-Similar to post-traumatic stress, pain and suffering, and other forms of non-economic losses, accident victims can seek just compensation for emotional distress under Florida law.
-The amount that accident victims can recover depends on the severity of their condition and its impacts on their day-to-day lives.
+Similar to post-traumatic stress, pain and suffering, and other forms of non-economic losses, accident victims can seek just compensation under Florida law.
+The amount that personal injury accident victims can recover depends on the severity of their condition and its impacts on their day-to-day lives.

 Recovering financial compensation for emotional distress is not easy.
 Not only do you need to prove that you are entitled to financial compensation, but you also need to prove how much you are entitled to recover.

 This begins with understanding what constitutes emotional distress under Florida law.